Aug 17, 2022

 This tax is set by the Estate Administration Tax Act, 1998 S.O.
 1998, Chapter 34.

-Going through probate and settling an estate can prove to be a lengthy and costly process, especially if it is your first time.
-While there are a number of tactics you can employ to reduce the probate timeline, probate fees, also known as an estate administration tax, in most instances are unavoidable.
-These fees are imposed and collected by the provincial or territorial government in which the estate is being probated.
+Going through the probate process and settling an estate can prove to be a lengthy and costly process, especially if it is your first time.
+While there are several tactics you can employ to reduce the probate timeline, probate fees in most instances are unavoidable.

 Here's how probate fees are calculated on a $250,000 estate in Ontario;